-The presence of residual stress inside composite materials is an important factor that influences the processing and design of structural components [12], [13], [28], [29].
-Its effects are spread across several length scales, the smallest being the fibermatrix length scale, the next being the interlaminar length scale, and the largest being the structural length scale.
+The presence of residual stress inside composite materials is an important factor that influences the processing and design of structural components [11], [12], [27], and [28].
+Its effects are spread across several length scales, the smallest being the fiber-matrix length scale, the next being the inter laminar length scale and the largest being the structural length scale.
 The net result of these effects can be seen in the warpage of autoclaved composite parts [2].
-The recent work of [48] models each ply as a homogeneous orthotropic material and examines the effect of fiber prestress at interlaminar length scales, while the numerical and experimental work presented in [6] details the effects of residual stress at the fiber-matrix length scale.
-The numerical analysis presented in section 5 is in some sense complementary to these efforts.
-In section 5 we consider the combined effects of residual stress at the fiber-matrix length scale and at the interlaminar length scale, and present a numerical procedure to resolve the local strain field at the fiber-matrix length scale inside each ply.
+The recent work of [47] models each ply as a homogeneous orthotropic material and examines the effect of fiber prestress at inter laminar length scales while the numerical and experimental work presented in [5] details the effects of residual stress at the fiber-matrix length scale.
+The numerical analysis presented in Section 5 is in some sense complementary to these efforts.
+In Section 5 we consider the combined effects of residual stress at the fiber-matrix length scale and at the inter laminar length scale and present a numerical procedure to resolve the local strain field at the fiber-matrix length scale inside each ply.
 The simulations are carried out for an eight ply symmetric laminate.
-The first simulation in section 5 characterizes the local hydrostatic strain in the absence of residual stress (see Figures 16, 18, and 20), while the second is carried out in the presence of residual stress due to matrix shrinkage after curing; see Figures 17, 19, and 21.
+The first simulation in Section 5 characterizes the local hydrostatic strain in the absence of residual stress, see Figures 5.11, 5.13, 5.15, while the second is carried out in the presence of residual stress due to matrix shrinkage after curing, see Figures 5.12, 5.14, 5.16.

-Earlier related work focuses on developing suitable theoretical methods for the assessment of local stress and strain fields inside nonprestressed heterogeneous media.
-The work of [33], [34] develops rigorous upper bounds on local stress invariants in the general context of G-convergence by exploiting the differentiability of G-limits.
-A formal notion of quantities similar to correctors has recently been applied to analyze local fields in the neighborhood of microscopic stress concentrations [17], [26], [43].
-For prestressed elastic composites, a formal procedure has been developed for field approximation inside zones containing a fixed periodic microstructure in [21].
-The asymptotic expansions given in Theorem 3.2 provide the rigorous context for the multiscale arguments given in [21].
+Earlier related work focuses on developing suitable theoretical methods for the assessment of local stress and strain fields inside non prestressed heterogeneous media.
+The work of [32], [33] develops rigorous upper bounds on local stress invariants in the general context of G-convergence by exploiting the differentiability of G-limits.
+A formal notion of quantities similar to correctors has recently been applied to analyze local fields in the neighborhood of microscopic stress concentrations [16, 25, 42].
+For prestressed elastic composites, a formal procedure has been developed for field approximation inside zones containing a fixed periodic microstructure in [20].
+The asymptotic expansions given in Theorem 3.2 provide the rigorous context for the multiscale arguments given in [20].

-The paper is organized as follows.
-In section 2, we review the homogenization theory relating average (macroscopic) stresses to average (macroscopic) strains inside prestressed multiphase elastic composites.
-In section 3, we develop the asymptotic analysis through the introduction of suitable corrector problems.
-In section 4, we construct high fidelity asymptotic expansions for composite laminates and develop a computational method for local field recovery.
+The paper is organized as follows: In Section 2, we review the homogenization theory relating average (macroscopic) stresses to average (macroscopic) strains inside prestressed multi-phase elastic composites.
+In Section 3, we develop the asymptotic analysis through the introduction of suitable corrector problems.
+In Section 4, we construct high fidelity asymptotic expansions for composite laminates and develop a computational method for local field recovery.
 The method is compared to direct numerical simulation for a three ply laminate and is found to capture the trends seen in the direct numerical simulation at a fraction of the computational cost.
-For subregions containing a fixed periodic microstructure, the asymptotic analysis is used to develop upper bounds on the magnitude of the local stress and strain fields inside the composite; see section 5.
+For subregions containing a fixed periodic microsturcture, the asymptotic analysis is used to develop upper bounds on the magnitude of the local stress and strain fields inside the composite, see Section 5.
 The bounds are computed numerically for the local strain inside an eight ply laminate perforated by a circular hole.
-The proofs of the asymptotic expansions are provided in section 6.
-In this paper, all direct numerical simulations and computations based on asymptotic expansions are carried out using the B-spline analysis method (BSAM) [27].
+The proofs of the asymptotic expansions are provided in Section 6.
+In this paper, all direct numerical simulations based on asymptotic expansions are carried out using the B-Spline Analysis Method (BSAM) [26].